romestylez/nginx-obs-automatic-low-bitrate-switching-2/README.md

 <br>
 ---------------------------------------------------------------------------------------------------------------------------------<br>

-### IMPORTANT - THERE IS A NEW UPDATE TO THE .ENV FILE! ⚠️
+### 🚨 IMPORTANT - THIS VERSION HAS Breaking changes 🚨

 <!-- # There is a new update to the .env file!!! -->

 ___**The .env file has been updated with two new lines.**___